NUKnightLab/juxtapose/README.md

 In juxtapose.css, this fork adds :focus styling for components of the slider to ensure the focus states have adequate colour contrast.
 In example.html alt text is added to each image

+##Testing
+So far I have tested this on a Mac but I will follow with a PC.

+To see an example open /juxtapose/example.html.
+To navigate with the keyboard use the tab key to move forward, and shift-tab to move backward.
+To activate a part of the slider (the left, right or handle), press enter or the space bar.

 ##To-do
 <ul>